WengWeng0410/Weng_Portfolio/README.md

 * Perform data exploratory on the features in the data
 * Perform data cleaning on the dataset
 * Construct a dashboard for reporting purpose
-* Develop a model to predict if an existing client will become churner
+* Develop a model to predict if an existing client will become churner, based on services signed up, account information and demographic information

 ![](/images/tenure_client_vs_churner.png)